The Herald-News

-Joliet police officer almost struck by scissors at Riverwalk Homes, other officers finds gun
+Joliet police officer almost struck by scissors at Riverwalk Homes, other officers find gun

-Officers saw Christopher White, 24, of Joliet, removing a handgun from his waistband and place it into a vehicle before attempting to walk away, English said.
+Officers saw Christopher White, 24, of Joliet, remove a handgun from his waistband and place it into a vehicle before trying to walk away, English said.

 Officers recovered the handgun and arrested White on a charge of aggravated unlawful possession of a weapon, English said.

-At 9:41 p.m. the evening, officers responded to another disturbance and saw Tyria Bishop, 24, of Joliet, holding a pair of scissors in her hand, English said.
+At 9:41 p.m. the same evening, officers responded to another disturbance and saw Tyria Bishop, 24, of Joliet, holding a pair of scissors, English said.

-Bishop claimed she was attacked by another woman but refused to answer further questions, English said.
+Bishop said she was attacked by another woman but refused to answer further questions, English said.

 Bishop then allegedly “threw scissors at an officer,” which almost struck the officer, English said.